 For foreigners, in addition to the above documents

-If you have any question, simply leave your comment or contact me via the form below.
+As a licensed financial adviser, I help my client evaluate these products.
+If you have any questions, simply leave your comment or contact me via the form below.